I want to share with you some minimalist podcast recommendations that I have really enjoyed.

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link, I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

-But what I really want to know (and I bet you do, too) is:
+When a family or person does one big clean out or decluttering session, what I really want to know (and I bet you do, too) is:

 Also on my mind: do they have piles of stuff accumulating in corners again 3 months later?

 I wouldn’t dare to judge them if they did.
 Because maintaining an organized, minimalist lifestyle requires practice.
 It’s a mindset that most aren’t born with; it has to be learned.

 To maintain this mindset, you need reminders about how living with fewer material things – and taking care of the ones you have – can lead to a less stressful, more fulfilling life.

 That’s where podcasts come in.
 When I need reminders, affirmations, motivation, and life lessons, I turn to podcasts.

 Listening to podcasts with tips, tricks, and advice on a topic can help you stay the course and reach your minimalist goals.

 Check out these nine minimalist podcasts – plus several specific episodes- that support your clutter-free lifestyle.